-There are dangerous moths outside your house as well.
 The Oak Processionary is an invasive species.
-It was introduced in the UK in 2006 by accident.
 While the adult pose no threat to humans, their caterpillars have venomous hair-like appendages which remain toxic for years after they fall of the body.
-The venom causes severe irritation, redness, swelling, and in extreme cases—allergic reaction and death.
+The venom causes severe irritation, redness, swelling.

 Many caterpillars are social and live in colonies.
 However moths are not gregarious.

 Although nocturnal moths are active during the night, they are still attracted by light and are known to fly around light sources such as lamps, torches and even TV screens.
 Clothes moths however are not nocturnal and actually stray from light.
 They prefer dry, dark locations, such as attics and closets.
 They hide in the corners making them hard to spot until the population has already infested your property.

 It is impossible to generalise the diet and behaviour of all moth species.
 Some species feed on pollen and fruit juices while others are predators and prey on smaller insects.
 The majority of moths are considered agricultural pests.
 Main food for moths in your home include clothing, furniture and carpets made of:

 Actually, it’s not the adult moth that eats your clothes, but its larvae.
 They eat anything organically based – cotton, fur, hair, wool, cashmere, even your carpets.
 And if they don’t have access to that, they would eat through non-organic materials to get to the organic ones.
 In other words, plastic bags would not protect your clothes from the moths larvae.